kamauwairegi/SImple-Spring-Batch-Job/README.md

 Run it

 # Steps
  The first task inserts records to db

-The secind task executes after first task has finished and it queries all records inserted into the database
+ The second task executes after first task has finished and it queries all records inserted into the database